benmurphyy/ESP32-C6_ESP-IDF_COMPONENTS/components/peripherals/README.md

 # ESP-IDF Peripheral Components (ADC, I2C, OWB, SPI)
 The ESP-IDF peripheral components accommodate ADC, I2C, OWB, and SPI device interfacing supported by various device manufacturers.
 Components are developed when needed for product development and/or prototyping purposes, and shared with the ESP32 community for ESP-IDF developers.
 Custom component development is available upon request, please contact me directly, and I would be happy to discuss the details of your component needs.
 If any problems arise please feel free to log an issue and if you would to contribute please contact me.

-ESP-IDF peripheral components that are flagged as completed work but they are undergoing refactoring and updates to satisfy ESP-IDF component packaging requirements (https://docs.espressif.com/projects/idf-component-manager/en/latest/guides/packaging_components.html).
+ESP-IDF peripheral components that are flagged as completed work but they are undergoing refactoring and updates to satisfy ESP-IDF component packaging requirements (https://docs.espressif.com/projects/idf-component-manager/en/latest/guides/packaging_components.html) and PlatformIO library packaging requirements (https://docs.platformio.org/en/latest/librarymanager/index.html).

 ## ADC
 ESP-IDF component development status:

- - Roithner LaserTechnik GUVA-S12SD: component is synchronized with the esp-idf component registry.
+ - Roithner LaserTechnik GUVA-S12SD: component is synchronized with the esp-idf component registry and platform io library registry.

 ## I2C
 ESP-IDF component development status:

- - ASAIR AHTXX: component is synchronized with the esp-idf component registry.
+ - ASAIR AHTXX: component is synchronized with the esp-idf component registry and platform io library registry.
- - AKM AK8975: initial component implementation completed.
+ - AKM AK8975: component is synchronized with the esp-idf component registry and platform io library registry.
  - OSRAM AS7341: initial component implementation completed.
- - ROHM BH1750FVI: component is synchronized with the esp-idf component registry.
+ - ROHM BH1750FVI: component is synchronized with the esp-idf component registry and platform io library registry.
  - Bosch BME680: component development is work in progress (WIP), coming soon (waiting for sensor to arrive)!!
- - Bosch BMP280: component is synchronized with the esp-idf component registry.
+ - Bosch BMP280: component is synchronized with the esp-idf component registry and platform io library registry.
- - Bosch BMP390: component is synchronized with the esp-idf component registry.
+ - Bosch BMP390: component is synchronized with the esp-idf component registry and platform io library registry.
  - ScioSense CCS811: initial component implementation completed.
  - ScioSense ENS160: initial component implementation completed.
- - Texas Instruments HDC1080: component is synchronized with the esp-idf component registry.
+ - Texas Instruments HDC1080: component is synchronized with the esp-idf component registry and platform io library registry.
  - Honeywell HMC5883L: initial component implementation completed.
- - Lite-On LTR390UV: component is synchronized with the esp-idf component registry.
+ - Lite-On LTR390UV: component is synchronized with the esp-idf component registry and platform io library registry.
  - Maxim-Integrated MAX30105: component development is work in progress (WIP).
  - Melexis MLX90614: initial component implementation completed.
  - Memsic MMC56X3: initial component implementation completed.
  - InvenSense MPU6050: initial component implementation completed.
- - Sensirion SGP4X: component is synchronized with the esp-idf component registry.
+ - Sensirion SGP4X: component is synchronized with the esp-idf component registry and platform io library registry.
- - Sensirion SHT4X: component is synchronized with the esp-idf component registry.
+ - Sensirion SHT4X: component is synchronized with the esp-idf component registry and platform io library registry.
- - Generic SSD1306 (128x32 and 128x64): component is synchronized with the esp-idf component registry.
+ - Generic SSD1306: component is synchronized with the esp-idf component registry and platform io library registry.
  - Infineon TLV493D: component development is work in progress (WIP).
- - Vishay VEML7700: component is synchronized with the esp-idf component registry.
+ - Vishay VEML7700: component is synchronized with the esp-idf component registry and platform io library registry.

 ## OWB
 ESP-IDF component development status:

- - Maxim-Integrated DS18B20: initial component implementation completed.
+ - Maxim-Integrated DS18B20: component is synchronized with the esp-idf component registry and platform io library registry.

 ## SPI
 ESP-IDF component development status: